+VI.
 PROPOSED DECISIONS

-The Board requests that Proposed Decisions include the following:
+A. The Board requests that Proposed Decisions include the following:

-- A. Names and addresses of all parties to the action. - B. Specific code section(s) violated with the definition of the code(s) in the Determination of Issues. - Clear description of the acts or omissions which caused the violation. - D. Respondent's explanation of the violation(s) in the Findings of Fact if he/she was present at the hearing. - E. Description of all evidence of mitigation, rehabilitation and aggravation presented at the hearing. - F. Explanation of any deviation from the Board's Disciplinary Guidelines.
+- A. Names and addresses of all parties to the action. - B. a.
+Specific code section(s) violated with the definition of the code(s) in the Determination of Issues. - b.
+Clear description of the acts or omissions which caused the violation. - D. c.
+Respondent's explanation of the violation(s) in the Findings of Fact if he/she was present at the hearing. - E. d.
+Description of all evidence of mitigation, rehabilitation and aggravation presented at the hearing. - E. Explanation of any deviation from the Board's Disciplinary Guidelines.